• hilarious •

 Notes: This word sounds so Latin that I've used it as the name of a Roman writer in Books that should be Written: History of Roman Comedy by Hilarius.
-Of course, we have Saint Hilarius, who was pope from 461-468.
+Of course, we have Saint Hilarius, who was the Pope from 461-468!
 The noun carries with it an adjective, hilarity, and an adverb, hilariously.

 In Play: Hilarious isn't just funny, it's superfunny: "Did you see the hilarious outfit Maude Lynn Dresser came to work in this morning?
 It is off the scale!"
 It can also refer to an overjoyful mood: "The party had become hilarious from all the singing and drinking by the time the police arrived."